nogueira0811/HousingPrice_Analysis/README.md

 ## 5. Conclusion and Future Work
 - **Summary of Findings**:
   - Housing prices show seasonal changes but have increased over time.
-  - Median housing prices vary greatly by location, with Incline Village, Glenbrook, and Zephyr Cove leading, and Carson City, Sun Valley, and Gardnerville lagging.
+  - Median housing prices vary greatly by location, with Incline Village, Glenbrook and Zephyr Cove leading and Carson City, Sun Valley and Gardnerville lagging.
   - Key determinants of housing prices include square footage, year built, and city.

 - **Limitations**: